What is the Fair Labor Standards Act?

 The Fair Labor Standards Act (FLSA) requires employers to compensate all covered employees, or non-exempt employees, for all hours worked beyond 40 hours per workweek.

 The law also requires non-exempt employees to be paid at least the federal minimum wage, sets guidelines for employment of minors, and includes wage and hour record keeping requirements.

 Non-exempt means not exempt from the FLSA overtime rules.
 In other words, non-exempt salaried employees are those employees who must be paid an overtime premium of time-and-one-half for each hour worked in excess of 40 hours per week.

 Exempt means exempt from overtime.
 Exempt employees are salaried employees who do not receive overtime.
 In other words, exempt employees are required to fulfill the duties of their positions regardless of the number of hours worked.

-No, even if an employee satisfies the minimum salary threshold test of $913 per week or $47,476 per year, he or she must still meet what is known as the “duties” test to qualify as an exempt employee or an employee who is not required to be paid overtime for hours worked in excess of 40 hours in a workweek.
+No, even if an employee satisfies the minimum salary threshold test, he or she must still meet what is known as the “duties” test to qualify as an exempt employee or an employee who is not required to be paid overtime for hours worked in excess of 40 hours in a workweek.

 What is the “duties” test?

 The FLSA provides that the employee’s primary job must involve certain types of work to meet the test for an executive, professional, or administrative exemption from the overtime rules.
 The rules are complex, but please refer to the DOL Wage and Hour Fact Sheet #17A for additional details about these exemptions: https://www.dol.gov/whd/overtime/fs17a_overview.htm

 The Office of Human Resources at William & Mary determines whether an employee meets the executive, professional or administrative exemption test.